scruloose/logging-wrapper/README.md

 To use logging-wrapper, put it in your $PATH somewhere (I like /usr/local/bin), remember to set execute permission, and type `logging-wrapper.sh <program> [options and arguments for <program>]`

 **NOTE:** logging-wrapper will try to log the last 20 entries from `/var/log/messages` when the target program exits, to get a glimpse of what the system is up to at the moment of a crash.
 This will only succeed if the user running the script has read access to that file.
-On Debian, the easy way to accomplisth that is to add the user to group 'adm'.
+On Debian, the easy way to accomplish that is to add the user to group 'adm'.

 When launched in a terminal window, logging-wrapper will print messages about its own activity *and* a copy of everything it captures to that window.